Kellen-Linse/Data-Structs-Algos-and-Interviews/DS&A_Bootcamp/notes.md

 // these top two statements are checking if the value at a given node
 // is larger or smaller than it should be.

-    // skip if no max, or if there is a max
+    // If there is no max defined, skip
-    // but value at a given node is greater than max if(max !== null && node.data > max){
+    // if there is a max defined, if the data at the current node is greater than the max, return false. if(max !== null && node.data > max){
       return false;
     }

-    // skip if no min, or there is a min
+    // If there is no min defined, skip
-    // but the value at a given node is less than min if(min !== null && node.data < min){
+    // if there is a min defined, if the data at the current node is less than the min, return false. if(min !== null && node.data < min){
       return false;
     }